 Travel Writing 101 with Tharik Hussain

 Have you ever wanted to write about your travels, but not been sure where to begin?
 Perhaps you’ve already written about a special place and want to know where else your writing could take you?
-Or maybe you’re a seasoned traveler looking to carve your own path in the travel writing industry?
+Or maybe you’re a seasoned traveller looking to carve your own path in the travel writing industry?

 If any of these sound like you, why not join us for this workshop in which you’ll learn tricks of the travel writing trade from bestselling travel writer, author and journalist Tharik Hussain.